zceehep/comp0034_week7/exercises/3_enable_flash_messaging.md

-# Enable flash messaging
+# Providing user feedback using flash messaging and form errors

+## Flash messaging
 Flask provides a way to pass messages from one request to the next (and only the next) using [message flashing](https://flask.palletsprojects.com/en/1.1.x/quickstart/#message-flashing).

-This can be useful for highlighting errors to the user.
+This can be useful for highlighting errors or giving other feedback to the user.

-## Enable message flashing in the base template
+### Display flashed messages

-Since we may want to do this for any page in our application let's enable this in the `base.html` template.
+Since we may want to do this for any page in our application let's enable this in the `layout.html` template.

 Add the following to the base jinja template above the main content: